koodikulma-fi/data-signals/README.md

 megaMix.sendSignal("mySignal", 5);
 megaMix.sendSignal("test", false);

-// The constructor and its typing works, _if_ defined with AsInstance. const megaMix2 = new megaMix.constructor({ test: true }, true);
+// The constructor and its typing works, too - if defined (as we have above). const megaMix2 = new megaMix.constructor({ test: true }, true);
 megaMix.constructor.callDataListenersFor; // Recognized.
 megaMix2.constructor.onListener; // Recognized.